Kidney Cancer

 These days we generally find kidney cancers found incidentally.

 So these renal cell cancers are detected when people have scans for other reasons such as an ultrasound for abdominal pain or a CT or CAT scan for another reason such as abdominal pain or bleeding.
-We then often find these lesions or lumps in the kidney incidentally and that’s the commonest way that patients present now.
+We then often find these lesions or lumps in the kidney incidentally and that’s the commonest way that patients present now.2

 Traditionally patients use to present with pain, possibly swelling or a mass and bleeding but that’s less common.

-Patients can have a variety of symptoms with kidney cancer and interestingly they can produce a lot of unusual hormones and patients can have so called paraneoplastic syndromes with high blood pressure, high haemoglobin, high blood sugar level, and abnormal liver function tests.
+Patients can have a variety of symptoms with kidney cancer and interestingly they can produce a lot of unusual hormones and patients can have so called paraneoplastic syndromes3 with high blood pressure, high haemoglobin, high blood sugar level, and abnormal liver function tests.

 So these all revert to normal once the kidney cancer is removed.

-We generally stage the tumour by doing at CT scan, a chest x-ray, some blood tests to ensure there’s no evidence of spread .
+We generally stage the tumour by doing at CT scan, a chest x-ray, some blood tests to ensure there’s no evidence of spread.
 Once the cancer is staged then we normally treat the cancer.

-A very, very important fact to take into account is that all the data recently has shown that if you have kidney cancer you should aim to take just the cancer and part of the kidney out rather than removing the whole kidney.
+A very, very important fact to take into account is that all the data recently has shown that if you have kidney cancer you should aim to take just the cancer and part of the kidney out rather than removing the whole kidney.4

 So we aim to remove part of the kidney whenever we can.